 Today it is hard to believe, but true nevertheless, that until 130 years ago hardly anyone in the Western world had heard of reincarnation or knew anything about it.
 This hadn’t always been the case, as a belief in reincarnation had flourished in the West in ages past (through the Druids, Pythagoras, Plato, and the Neo-Platonists, to name just a few) and had even been part of early Christianity until it was officially declared heretical by the Church in the sixth century A.D.
-After that point, the concept of reincarnation vanished almost entirely from the Western consciousness until it was reintroduced, with an Eastern flavour, by Madame Blavatsky and the Theosophical Movement, alongside other distinctly Eastern teachings such as Karma and the Oneness and Divinity of all life.
+After that point, the concept of reincarnation vanished almost entirely from the Western consciousness until it was reintroduced, with an Eastern flavour, by H. P. Blavatsky and the Theosophical Movement, alongside other distinctly Eastern teachings such as Karma and the Oneness and Divinity of all life.

 The truth and reality of reincarnation were swiftly perceived and seized by many and before long the word and the basic idea behind it entered into the mainstream.

 In recent decades, meticulous scientific and analytical research, such as that of Dr Ian Stevenson and now his successor Dr Jim Tucker, has provided firm evidence that reincarnation is a fact.
 Inasmuch as such a thing can be “proven” by purely physical means, it has been proven.
-The thoroughly documented findings and conclusions of such respected professionals as Stevenson, backed up as they are with masses of unquestionable evidence, can of course not be explained by materialistic science but nor can they be explained away.
+The thoroughly documented findings and conclusions of such respected professionals, backed up as they are with masses of compelling and unquestionable evidence, can of course not be explained by materialistic science but nor can they be explained away.